elektito/elektito.github.io/_posts/2015-12-09-python-35-in-emacs.md

 title: Python 3.5 in Emacs
 ---

+> April 2016 Update: Native support for Python 3.5 has finally landed
+> in Emacs development branch.
+You don't need this patch anymore.

 Native co-routine support in Python 3.5 is really cool.
 So cool in fact that it finally made me switch from Python 2.
 I never was a big fan of Python 3, but that's another story.
 The point is I'm finally